mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-macos/index.md

 | &#8679; | &nbsp; | shift (either left or right) | &nbsp;&nbsp; | &#9099; | &nbsp; | escape                         |

 ## Download
 At the time this post was written the latest stable release of RStudio was version 1.2.5033.
-It has been updated to the current stable release 2023.09.1 Build 494, which will work on macOS Big Sur (version 11.x) or later.
+It has been updated to the current stable release 2023.09.1 Build 494 (nicknamed "Ocean Storm"), which will work on macOS Monterey (version 12.x) or later.

-Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2023.09.1 Build 494 (ca. 385.88 MB)](https://download1.rstudio.org/electron/macos/RStudio-2023.09.1-494.dmg)
+Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2023.12.0 Build 369 (ca. 383.67 MB)](https://download1.rstudio.org/electron/macos/RStudio-2023.12.0-369.dmg)

 If you are on a 32 bit system, you can use an [older version of RStudio](https://docs.posit.co/previous-versions/rstudio/).